 A lot of Lancairs are flying today with no centering and 45 degree turn limits.
 Upgrade to the newer capabilities is up to you.
 If, however, you determined that you don't have active shimmy dampening, I'd encourage you to send the strut to Lancair for repair/overhaul.
 Without a functioning damper, it will shimmy sooner or later.
 Several Lancairs have been damaged by nose wheel shimmy.
 It usually cracks the engine mount at a minimum, and has dumped the nose on the ground during landing rollout of at least two aircraft when a major component broke as a result of shimmy.

 I'll leave you with a couple more servicing tips.
 Don't try to taxi your Lancair with a flat nose strut.
 The prop clearance is so little that you're asking for a strike.
 If you attempt to take off with a flat nose strut, you'll have to accelerate to a higher speed before you can raise the nose to take off attitude.
 A flat strut is often accompanied by oil leaking around the wheel.
 This indicates failed seal/seals in most cases, and dictates removal and return to Lancair for overhaul/servicing in any case.
 A flat strut without oil present almost always indicates failure of the Schrader valve/valve base gasket.
 Fix this by checking the oil level per instructions above, replacing the valve (it's a special high pressure unit; available from Aircraft Spruce), replacing the base gasket if needed, and re-inflating with nitrogen.
 If it goes flat again, look for a crack in the strut assembly.
-The only three ways the nitrogen can get out of an inflated strut are 1) through the inflation valve/valve base, 2) around the seals in the lower part of the strut (always accompanied by oil), and 3) a crack in the strut piston or cylinder (may or may not be accompanied by oil).
+The only ways the nitrogen can get out of an inflated strut are 1) through the inflation valve/valve base, 2) around the seals in the lower part of the strut (always accompanied by oil), 3) around the safety-wired bolts on the front of the strut (always accompanied by oil), 4) damper key screw retainer O-rings (inside the strut), and 5) a crack in the strut piston or cylinder (4 & 5 may or may not be accompanied by oil).

-As with Chris Zavatson's hydraulic cylinder overhaul instructions and the above, we'll continue to provide maintenance information and advice that we have.
-In many cases that will be a referral to an experienced Lancair builder/flyer who has agreed to contribute his time/talent.
+As with Chris Zavatson's hydraulic cylinder overhaul instructions and the above, we'll continue to provide maintenance information and advice that we can collect, validate and post.
+This instruction, with accompanying pictures, will be available on the LOBO web site by the time you read this.
+In many cases assistance may be a referral to an experienced Lancair builder/flyer who has agreed to contribute his time/talent.
 Note that in all cases, this information is provided as a courtesy and on a voluntary basis.
 Neither LOBO nor the providing individuals take responsibility for the accuracy, completeness, or applicability to your problem.
 We'll continue to try to "formalize" this information as we gather and catalogue it, but it's always for you to assess and use as you think best.

 Bob